James Cavallaro

 James (Jim) Louis Cavallaro is a professor of law and the co-founder and executive director of the University Network for Human Rights.
-He teaches human rights at Wesleyan University, where he is a director of the Minor in Human Rights Advocacy, as well as the Wesleyan ACTS for Human Rights program.
-In addition to Wesleyan, Cavallaro frequently teaches at Yale Law School, and the University of California at Los Angeles (UCLA).
+He currently teaches human rights in the School of Law at NOVA University of Lisbon, Portugal.
+He is the director of the LL.M. in Human Rights Advocacy and the Advocacy & Community-based Training Semester (ACTS) programs.
+In addition to NOVA, Cavallaro frequently teaches at Yale Law School, and the University of California at Los Angeles (UCLA).
 He also teaches at Columbia Law School and the University of California Berkeley.
+Cavallaro previously taught at Wesleyan University, where he founded and led the Minor in Human Rights Advocacy, as well as the Wesleyan ACTS for Human Rights program.
 Prior to launching the University Network, Cavallaro founded the International Human Rights and Conflict Resolution Clinic at the Mills Legal Clinic at Stanford Law School, United States.
 In 2018, Cavallaro and Ruhan Nagra founded the University Network for Human Rights, an organization that engages undergraduates and graduate students and their universities in human rights work in the United States and around the world.
 Cavallaro served as a commissioner (2014-2017) and President (2016-2017) of the Inter-American Commission on Human Rights.